LucasAbsalao/LucasAbsalao/README.md

 ## Welcome to the source of all my suffering, I hope it helps💜

-- 🤓 I'm currently at the fifth semester of Computer Engineering at CIn-UFPE
+- 🤓 I'm currently at the sixth semester of Computer Engineering at CIn-UFPE
-- 🤕 I'm currently learning Java
 - 😄 Pronouns: He/Him
-- 😍 Big fan of C++

 ### Programming Languages

 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)